 The approach is an adaptation of the CICERO Shades of Green methodology for the green bond market.
-The Shade of Green allocated to a green bond framework reflects how aligned the likely implementation of the framework is to a low carbon and climate resilient future, we have rated investments and revenue streams similarly.
-To encompass the full scale of potential projects, we have added three "brown" categories.
-While some projects with fossil fuel elements might be accepted, we are careful to avoid projects that increase the capacity or longevity of fossil fuel infrastructure.
+The Shade of Green allocated to a green bond framework reflects how aligned the likely implementation of the framework is to a low carbon and climate resilient future, and we have rated investments and revenue streams in this assessment similarly.